DataMa-Solutions/docs/general/admin/create_use_case/extensions/extension_tableau.md

 > Using DataMa Solutions as a **Tableau extension** is a great way to make your tableau report more insightful with the benefits of both DataMa and Tableau.

-DataMa will basically use the Tableau Extension API to get data from your workbook, and analyse it there.
-Below exemple is a good overview.
+DataMa will basically use the Tableau Extension API to get data from your workbook, and analyze it there.
+Below example is a good overview.

 ![tableau_extension](images/Tableau-extension-1.gif)